florianv/petrinet/README.md

 $color = new PNColor(array(1, 1.2));
 $token = new PNToken($color);

-// Adding the Token in the Place.
+// Adding the Token to the Place.
 $place->addToken($token);
 ```